JagsJulia/Jags.jl/README.md

 ]
 ```

-A Jagsmodel is created and initialized:
+A Jagsmodel is created and initialized.
+Notice that by default 4 commands are created each producing a single chain.

 ```
-jagsmodel = Jagsmodel(name="line", model=line, data=data,
+jagsmodel = Jagsmodel(name="line", model=line,
-  init=inits, monitor=monitors, deviance=true, dic=true, popt=true);
+  data=data, init=inits, monitor=monitors,

-println("\nJagsmodel:\n")
+  #ncommands=4, nchains=1,
+  adapt=1000, update=10000, thin=1,
+  #deviance=true, dic=true, popt=true,
+  updatedatafile=true, updateinitfiles=true,
+  pdir=ProjDir);

-jagsmodel |> display
+println("\nJagsmodel that will be used:") jagsmodel |> display
 ```

-Run the mcmc simulation:
+Run the mcmc simulation.
+Four commands are started, each with 2 chains.
+If nchains is set to 1, this is updated in Jagsmodel if DIC and/or popt is requested.
+Jags needs minimally 2 chains to compute those.

 ```
-(indx, chains) = jags(jagsmodel, ProjDir, updatejagsfile=true)
+(index, chains) = jags(jagsmodel, ProjDir, updatejagsfile=true)

 chains[1]["samples"] |> display

 cd(old)
 ```

-If all goes well, by default 4 chains will be returned.
-The results of the 1st chains
-is shown above.
+By default 4 commands are executed, each producing a single chain.
+All chains will be returned as the second entry in a tuple.
+The results of the 1st chains is shown above.

+## Some details

+Using the Bones example as a testcase, on my machine running 4 (parallel) commands each simulating 1 chain takes about 9 seconds.
+A single command simulating 4 chains takes about 25 seconds.

 ## To do

 More features will be added as requested by users and as time permits.
 Please file an issue/comment/request.

+The next version (v0.0.5) will take a better look at the handling of all inputs to Jagsmodel and jags.